NoNotNotes/Yuubi/content/B418/GI Dysfunction.md

 tags:
   - B419
 title: Altered Metabolic-Gastrointestinal and Liver Function
-date: 2024-10-26
+date: 2024-10-29
-description: "The three topics covered for the midterm examinations: electrocardiography, GI dysfunction, and elimination dysfunction based on Dr. Rotairo's presentations."
+description: Critical disorders of metabolic, gastrointestinal, and liver function as presented by Dr. Rotairo— bleeding disorders, traumatic disorders, abdominal compartment syndrome, and liver failure.
 ---
 Also read: [[ANPH/13|The Gastrointestinal Tract]]